mkamaldar/dual_cbf_esp32_experiments/README.md

 This repository contains the embedded experiments accompanying the paper

-> M. Kamaldar, _Computing Exact Lie Derivatives without Backpropagation in
+> M. Kamaldar, _Extracting Exact Lie Derivatives Without Backpropagation:
-> Neural Network Control Barrier Functions: A Dual-Algebra Approach_,
+> A Dual Compiler for Neural Control Barrier Functions_,
 > submitted to IEEE Transactions on Control Systems Technology, 2026.

 The paper introduces a dual-algebraic compiler that translates a trained